cryptomator/cryptomator/.github/ISSUE_TEMPLATE/feature.md

 By filing a feature request, you are expected to comply with our code of conduct: https://github.com/cryptomator/cryptomator/blob/develop/.github/CODE_OF_CONDUCT.md

-Of course, we also expect you to search for existing similar feature requests first! ;)
+Of course, we also expect you to search for existing similar issues first! ;) https://github.com/cryptomator/cryptomator/issues?q=

 -->